Billionaire Profile

 Early Life and Education

-Benjamin W. Navarro, born in Williamstown, Massachusetts, in 1962 or 1963, is of Italian descent.
-He grew up in Rhode Island and attended Princeton High School.
-Navarro earned a bachelor's degree in finance from the University of Rhode Island in 1984.
+Benjamin W. Navarro was born in Williamstown, Massachusetts, in either 1962 or 1963.
+He grew up in Rhode Island and later earned a Bachelor of Science in Finance from the University of Rhode Island in 1984.
+During his college years, he demonstrated an entrepreneurial spirit by creating and selling a student discount card to local businesses.

 Philanthropy